suit-wg/information-model/draft-ietf-suit-information-model.md

 * vendorIdB = UUID5(DNS, "vendor-b.com")
 * classIdB = UUID5(vendorIdB, "Product B")

 The product will match against each of these class IDs.
-If Vendor A and Vendor B provide different components for the device, the implementor MAY choose to make ID matching scoped to each component.
+If Vendor A and Vendor B provide different components for the device, the implementor may choose to make ID matching scoped to each component.
 Then, the vendorIdA, classIdA match the component ID supplied by Vendor A, and the vendorIdB, classIdB match the component ID supplied by Vendor B.

 ## Precursor Image Digest Condition {#element-precursor-digest}

-When a precursor image is required by the payload format (for example, differential updates), a precursor image digest condition MUST be present.
-The precursor image MAY be installed or stored as a candidate.
+This element provides information about the payload that needs to be present on the device for an update to apply.
+This may, for example, be the case with differential updates.

 This element is OPTIONAL.